renatamarianiz/my_website/content/blogs/_index.md

 title: My Projects
 ---

-Here you can find some projects I have developed in R
+Here you can find some projects that I have developed in R